geomagpy/MARTAS/README.md

         plot data from DS18B20_28616411B2648B6D_0001 between 2020-10-24 and 2020-10-26

-If you have a microcontroller connected programmed with MARTAS specifications (e.g. arduino) you can also send switching commands:
+If you have a microcontroller connected, programmed with MARTAS specifications (e.g. arduino) you can also send switching commands:

         switch heating on